Taylor Tomlinson

 Taylor Elyse Tomlinson (born November 4, 1993) is an American stand-up comedian.
-She has released three Netflix stand-up specials: Quarter-Life Crisis (2020), Look At You (2022) and Have It All (2024).
+She has released four Netflix stand-up specials: Quarter-Life Crisis (2020), Look At You (2022), Have It All (2024) and Prodigal Daughter (2026).
 She hosted the CBS late-night show After Midnight, which ran from January 2024 through June 2025.

 Early life

+Taylor Tomlinson was born on November 4, 1993, in California.
 Tomlinson and her three younger siblings were raised in a devout Christian family, which features prominently in her comedy routines.
 Her mother died of cancer in August 2002, when Tomlinson was eight, and her father remarried a year later.
 She was raised in Temecula, California, where she graduated from Temecula Valley High School.

-Tomlinson briefly attended California Polytechnic State University in San Luis Obispo, before transferring to Palomar College, a community college in the San Diego metropolitan area, in order to be closer to comedy clubs and keep sustaining her career.
-She then attended California State University San Marcos, but eventually dropped out to pursue her budding comedy career full time.
+Tomlinson briefly attended California Polytechnic State University in San Luis Obispo, before transferring to Palomar College, a community college in the San Diego metropolitan area, to be closer to comedy clubs and sustain her career.
+She then attended California State University San Marcos but eventually dropped out to pursue her budding comedy career full time.